pburakov/playback/README.md

 Playback tool supports JSON (newline delimited), CSV and Avro files, typically supported by Google BigQuery and Dataflow stack.

 Intended and typical use case for the Playback tool include:
- - replaying data stored in BigQuery tables;
+ - streaming data stored in BigQuery tables into Pub/Sub;
  - replaying [Dataflow streams](https://console.cloud.google.com/dataflow/createjob) typically set up using the "Cloud Pub/Sub to Text Files on Cloud Storage" template;
  - A/B testing for streaming pipelines and data injestion services.